APLMOOC/APLMOOC/docs/course/ch2/part3.md

 101 102 103
 ```

-Pay close attention to the last two example, constructing a vector using spaces always takes precedence over other operations.
+Pay close attention to the last two examples, constructing a vector using spaces always takes precedence over other operations.

 Now you can do arithmetic to a list of numbers however you like!
 After figuring this out, you decided to also check the temperature reading of a sensor outside the ISS: